Captive vs Independent Insurance Agents: Which Should You Choose?

 Pincher's Pro Tip

 Rate shopping is especially valuable after a life event — moving to a new state, adding a teen driver, buying a new car, or after an at-fault accident.
-An independent agent can quickly re-shop the market when your risk profile changes.
+With the national average full-coverage premium at $2,496/year, even a 10–15% savings from switching carriers adds up quickly.
+An independent agent can re-shop the market the moment your risk profile changes.
+See our guide on how to get car insurance quotes for the best results.

 Quick Decision Guide: